 Each region holds an annual AGM in late February or in March, attended by county volunteers from that region and by the Chairman, Chief Executive and relevant members of staff.
-There is a biennial conference for volunteers at which they come together to learn from each other and share best practice.
+There is a biennial conference for volunteers at which they learn from each other and share best practice.
 These alternate with conferences for the County Organisers.
-Smaller conferences for specialist groups are also organised by the head office from time to time.
+Smaller conferences for specialist groups are also organised by the Head Office from time to time.